Matt King (swimmer)

-Matthew Carl King is an American competitive swimmer for the University of Alabama and University of Virginia.
+Matthew Carl King (born February 19, 2002) is an American competitive swimmer for the University of Alabama and University of Virginia.
 He was a 2024 Paris Olympic gold medalist for the United States in the 4x100 meter freestyle relay, though he did not swim in the event final.

 Early life and swimming

 Matt King was born in Exeter, New Hampshire on February 19, 2002, to Linda and Craig King and had two brothers.
 After a family move, he attended Glacier Peak High School in Snohomish, Washington, around 30 miles North of Seattle, where he graduated in 2020.
 He trained during High School with the Bellevue Club Swim team where he was coached by Andrew Nguyen, and Ash Milad.
 At Glacier Peak High, he was coached by Ron Belleza.
 In February 2020, during his Senior year in High School, King was a Washington State champion in the 50 freestyle with a time of 19.81 and the 100 freestyle with a time of 43.34 while competing at the Washington Interscholastic Athletic Association state championships at the King County Aquatic Center.
 At the Championships that year, King accumulated enough points to be named the "Swimmer of the Meet".
 During his high school years, King was also a junior national champion in the 100 freestyle event.

 King had planned to attend the University of Indiana but changed his mind when their Coach Coley Stickles left to coach the University of Alabama.